bennymeg/ngx-electron-bridge/README.md

 ## Usage

-1. expose you desired context in the main process preload script
+1. Expose you desired context in the main process preload script
 ```ts
     import { ipcMain } from 'electron';
     import { ContextBridgeService } from 'ngx-electron-bridge';